 What you need to do now is break down your subjects into actions that will close the gap between your current and target level of competence for each micro-goal.

 To break down each subject into actions, you need to ask yourself:

 What do I need to do in order to achieve my target?

 Assess their feasibility

-When you have your list of actions, fill them into your learning plan (if you have not yet drawn up your own schedule, here is the link to the Excel Spreadsheet template).
+When you have your list of actions, fill them into your learning plan (if you have not yet created your own schedule, here is the link to the Excel template).

 Think of every action as something that requires training.
-It is not something you will do only once.
+It’s not something you will do only once.
 You will do it until you achieve the competence level you need for your micro-goal.

 Go back to the list of 71 Learning Methods from the first part of the course.
-Try to diversify the styles and methods you use for your training sessions, so that you expand your learning possibilities.
+Try to diversify the styles and methods you use for your training sessions so you expand your learning possibilities.

 Use your preferred methods, but also try out methods you have never used before.

 You don’t have to invent everything from scratch.
 To find good ideas for training, do some research or ask people who have the skills you want to develop what they did in their learning process.